-Many local CASA programs receive a VOCA grant each year to supplement the funds received through DCJS.
+Many local Court Appointed Special Advocate (CASA) programs receive a Victim of Crime Act (VOCA) grant each year to supplement the funds received through DCJS.
 VOCA funds have been threatened to be eliminated at the federal level.
 If this were to happen, DCJS would need to assist local programs in securing additional resources for local CASA programs.
 Through a Resource Development Grant from the National CASA Association, local programs will receive training in improving their own fundraising, but DCJS may need to step in to assist if programs were to sustain this significant loss of VOCA funds.

-At this time, federal CJA funds do not appear to be in jeopardy.
+At this time, federal Childrens Justice Act (CJA) funds do not appear to be in jeopardy.
 Federal funds to support the American Prosecutor Research Institute's (APRI's) National Child Protection Training Center (NCPTC) are in jeopardy.
 NCPTC provides the Finding Words training that Virginia will offer in 2006.
 Virginia will be receiving this training under funds NCPTC has already received, therefore, if NCPTC were to lose funding, Virginia would still be able to continue with its Finding Words program.